preswes14/UNTITLEDDICEGAME/README.md

 ### Main Narrative

 One prophecy can be hard enough to unravel.
-So when 20 prophecies appeared overnight - in the hands of soldiers and shepherds and princes, purple lettering emblazoned on thick vellum - chaos ensued.
-That was 20 years ago; hoping to make it rich, all manner of bandits and charlatans have chased these prophecies, and as with so many of their names and deeds, the prophecies themselves were lost to history.
+So when 20 prophecies appeared overnight - in the hands of soldiers and shepherds and princes, thick black lettering emblazoned on thick vellum - chaos ensued.
+All manner of heroes and bandits chased these prophecies, both paladins and charlatans, seeking riches, fame, glory.

-Our heroes are some of the few noble-hearted individuals who still hold one of these prophecies, and its cryptic clues have brought them here, to the Dirtbag Inn, where our story begins.
+The "Icosahedron Incident" was 20 years ago, and despite a flurry of adventure, it doesn't appear that any of those prophecies came true.
+And so, as with so many names and deeds and legends, even the prophecies themselves were lost to history.

+Pal - unbeknownst to the players - is one of the few who still holds one of these prophecies.
+After a lifetime spent adventuring and deciphering it, he evntually found 3 little orphan dice and took them in, forsaking his life's goal.

+The Rite - the day wherein the 3 orhpan dice, The Colors, are to test and prove themselves worthy of trust and adventure - is where STAGE 0 of our story begins.
+(See tutorial for full description)

-The party learns of ATOM ('Assemble The Others' Movement) - a doomsday cult seeking to bestow our world unto the evil gods of the universe.
-Through increasingly obvious hints and decreasingly safe situations, the party must follow the threads and thwart this plot.
+The party eventually learns of ATOM ('Assemble The Others' Movement) - a doomsday cult seeking to bestow our world unto the great and terrifying BOMB.
+This force, and its many proponents and agents, serve as the antagonist of this story.
+The party must wade through increasingly obvious hints and decreasingly safe situations in order to follow the threads, thwart this plot, fulfill the prophecy, and save the world!

 ### Stage Breakdown